 Wild Rice 101

-Wild rice — known as manoomin by the Anishinaabe — is not actually rice at all.
-It's an aquatic grass seed native to the cold clean lakes of Minnesota, Wisconsin, Michigan, Manitoba and the northern waters of Canada.
+Wild rice — known as Manoomin by the Anishinaabe — is not actually rice at all.
+It is an aquatic grass seed native to the cold clean lakes of Minnesota, Wisconsin, Michigan, Manitoba and the northern waters of Canada.
 For centuries it has fed communities, supported clean water ecosystems and remained one of the most nutritious grains on earth.

 At All Trails Lead North we sell only 100% real wild rice.
-No blends.
 No fillers.
 No shortcuts.
-Just real Up North wild rice the way it's always been.
+Just real Up North wild rice the way it has always been.

 What Makes Wild Rice Different

 Most store bought wild rice blends are more filler than flavor — mixing a small amount of wild rice with white or brown rice just to cut costs.
-We don't do that.
+We do not do that.
 Every bag we sell is pure wild rice, carefully sourced from Minnesota paddies and clean northern lakes.

 Real wild rice has a nutty, earthy flavor that no blend can replicate.
-Once you've had it you'll taste the difference immediately.
+Once you have had it you will taste the difference immediately.

-Whether you're cooking at a cabin in northern Wisconsin, a camp in the Minnesota Boundary Waters, a hunt camp in Manitoba or a kitchen in the suburbs — real wild rice belongs on your table.
+Whether you are cooking at a cabin in northern Wisconsin, a camp in the Minnesota Boundary Waters, a hunt camp in Manitoba or a kitchen in the suburbs — real wild rice belongs on your table.

 Types of Wild Rice

 Not all wild rice is the same.
-Here's what we offer and what makes each variety unique:
+Here is what we offer and what makes each variety unique:

 Grade A — Long Grain